wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Readability improvement for the 'remember me' checkbox field's code.
 - Spanish language translation file updated.
+- Added more debug logging text to the Stripe webhook handling script.

 = 4.3.3 =
 - Added new feature to confiugre an "after email activation redirection" for any membership level.